Chapter 17 – Tao Te Ching

 more free to relax or contribute

-Other parts may “love and praise” this manager,because it gets things done,wins approval,keeps disaster at bay.
+Other parts may “love and praise” this manager,

 The Inner Critic, the Controller,the Perfectionist, the Enforcer—